raspberrypilearning/clone-wars/en/step_1.md

 title: What you will learn
 ---

-+ How to make sprites move using keyboard input.
++ How to make sprites move using keyboard input
-+ How to clone sprites to make copies of themselves.
++ How to clone sprites to make copies of them
-+ How to use broadcast and receive blocks to send messages.
++ How to use 'broadcast' and 'receive blocks' to send messages

 --- /collapse ---